 Mutable Review – The ultimate multi-activity table.

-From the moment we started trying for a ‘Baby G’, now known as Munchkin, I had created a list of products I wanted for him or her when they were old enough.
-At the top of that list, a Mutable by Mukako (https://uk.mukako.com/en/).
-At first writing, we have had it over a month, and it hasn’t disappointed.
-Here is our Mutable review.
+From the moment we started trying for a Munchkin, I had created a list of products I wanted for him or her when they were old enough.
+At the top of that list, a Mutable by Stokke (previously Mukako) (Visit Stokke.com).
+Its been a favourite product for years now, and it hasn’t disappointed, so here is our Mutable review.

 What is a Mutable?